aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-format-charts-aspose-slides-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create & Format Charts with Aspose.Slides in Java
+# How to create line chart with Aspose.Slides in Java

-## How to Create and Format Charts in Java Using Aspose.Slides
+## How to create line chart in Java Using Aspose.Slides

 ### Introduction
 Creating visually appealing presentations is crucial for effective communication.
-Whether you're a business professional or an educator, ensuring that your data visuals are both informative and aesthetically pleasing can be challenging.
-This tutorial guides you through using **Aspose.Slides for Java** to create and format charts in PowerPoint presentations seamlessly.
+Whether you're a business professional or an educator, you often need to **create line chart** visuals that are both informative and aesthetically pleasing.
+In this tutorial we’ll walk through using **Aspose.Slides for Java** to generate a line chart, add chart title, add grid lines, format chart labels, and save the result as a PowerPoint file.

-This guide focuses on setting up the environment, creating a chart, configuring properties like titles, axes formatting, grid lines, labels, legend settings, and saving the presentation.
-By following this tutorial, you'll learn how to:
+#### Quick Answers
-- Set up your environment with Aspose.Slides for Java
+- **What library is best for creating charts in Java?** Aspose.Slides for Java
-- Check and create directories programmatically in Java
-- Create and configure a chart using Aspose.Slides
+- **Which chart type does this guide focus on?** Line chart with markers
+- **Do I need a license to run the sample?** A free temporary license works for evaluation
+- **What IDE can I use?** Any Java IDE such as IntelliJ IDEA, Eclipse, or NetBeans
-- Format chart titles, axes, grid lines, labels, legends, and backgrounds
+- **How are chart elements formatted?** Using fluent API calls for titles, axes, grid lines, legends, and backgrounds
-- Save the presentation with formatted charts

-Let's ensure you have everything set up before we start coding.
+### What is a line chart and why use Aspose.Slides?
+A line chart displays data points connected by straight lines, making it ideal for showing trends over time.
+Aspose.Slides lets you create and fully customize these charts programmatically, eliminating the need for manual PowerPoint editing.

 ### Prerequisites
-Before you begin, make sure you have:
-1. **Java Development Kit (JDK)**: Ensure JDK 8 or higher is installed on your system.
+- **Java Development Kit (JDK) 8+** installed
-2. **Integrated Development Environment (IDE)**: Use any Java-compatible IDE like IntelliJ IDEA, Eclipse, or NetBeans.
-3. **Aspose.Slides for Java**: This library will be central to our tutorial.
+- **IDE** (IntelliJ IDEA, Eclipse, NetBeans, etc.)
+- **Aspose.Slides for Java** library (added via Maven or Gradle)

 #### Required Libraries and Dependencies
-To use Aspose.Slides in your project, add it via Maven or Gradle:

 **Maven**
 ```xml
 <dependency>